influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/administration/configuration.md

 #### Launch the process with a configuration file

-There are two ways to launch the meta process or the data process with your configuration file.
+There are two ways to launch the meta or data processes using your customized configuration file.

 * Point the process to the desired configuration file with the `-config` option.

-    Start the meta node process with `/etc/influxdb/influxdb-meta-generate.conf`:
+    To start the meta node process with `/etc/influxdb/influxdb-meta-generate.conf`:

-        influxd-meta -config `/etc/influxdb/influxdb-meta-generate.conf`
+        influxd-meta -config /etc/influxdb/influxdb-meta-generate.conf

-    Start the data node process with `/etc/influxdb/influxdb-generated.conf`
+    To start the data node process with `/etc/influxdb/influxdb-generated.conf`:

         influxd -config /etc/influxdb/influxdb-generated.conf

 * Set the environment variables `INFLUXDB_CONFIG_PATH` and `META_CONFIG_PATH`
 to the path of your configuration file and start the process.

-For example:
+    To set the `INFLUXDB_CONFIG_PATH` environment variable and launch the data process using `INFLUXDB_CONFIG_PATH` for the configuration file path:

+        INFLUXDB_CONFIG_PATH=/root/influxdb.generated.conf
         echo $INFLUXDB_CONFIG_PATH
         /root/influxdb.generated.conf
         influxd

-The meta and data processes first check for the `-config` option and then for the environment variable.
+If set, the command line `-config` path overrides any environment variable path.
 If you do not supply a configuration file, InfluxDB uses an internal default configuration (equivalent to the output of `influxd config` and `influxd-meta config`).